superstar54/VCLab/README.md

 ### Model
 What property can be calculated:
-(1) Equilibrium
-Calculate the thermodynamic equilibrium
-(2) Gibbs energy surface
+* Thermodynamic equilibrium
-Calculate the Gibbs energy surface of specific phase.
+* Gibbs energy surface of specific phase.

 ### Database File